agate/rails_on_argocd/README.md

    1. How to wait when database ready before start the application container.
    2. How to run database init script to create database / tables

    After ArgoCD synced.
-Run `kubectl port-forward -n rails-on-argocd svc/rails-on-argocd-app 3000:3000` and access http://localhost:3000
+Run `kubectl port-forward -n rails-on-argocd svc/rails-on-argocd-app 3000:3000` and access http://localhost:3000.
+You should see the default rails welcome page.

 3. Apply V2